Course Content and Outcome Guide for BI 141

 - Special Fee:

 Course DescriptionExamines structure and function of Oregon forest ecosystems.
 Covers distribution and interactions of plants, animals, microorganisms, climate and basic geology.
 Laboratory emphasizes identification and environmental testing.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 - Science is a fundamentally nondogmatic and self-correcting investigatory process.
 In science, a theory is neither a guess, dogma, nor myth.
 The theories developed through scientific investigation are not decided in advance, but can be and often are modified and revised through observation and experimentation.

 - The theory of evolution meets the criteria of a scientific theory.
 In contrast, creation "science" is neither self-examining nor investigatory.
 Creation "science" is not considered a legitimate science, but a form of religious advocacy.
 This position is established by legal precedence (Webster v.
 New Lenox School District #122, 917 F. 2d 1004).